jacob-torres/Lambdata-Jacob-Torres/README.md

 # Lambdata-Jacob-Torres
 ## Jacob A. Torres

 This is a test Python package.
-It contains a helpful_functions module -- a collection of functions for performing basic data science tasks.
+It contains a Lambdata module with some basic dataframe manipulation functionality.

-A (test.pypi)[https://test.pypi.org/] package and environment.
+A (test pypi)[https://test.pypi.org/] package.